Things to Do in Loch Lomond & Trossachs National Park

 This article has links to products and services we love, which we may make commission from.

-There’s no shortage of things to do in Loch Lomond, the bonnie banks on every Scotland bucket list.
-Attractions by the sea, activities on the water, nature, hikes, shopping, food and drink, you’re in for a busy trip to this national park.
+There’s no shortage of things to do in Loch Lomond and The Trossachs, the Bonnie Banks on every Scotland bucket list.
+Attractions by the loch, activities on the water, nature, hikes, shopping, food and drink, you’re in for a busy trip to this national park.

 Loch Lomond is an easy day trip from Glasgow.
-Just hop on the train to Balloch and from there, it’s all aboard the Loch Lomond boat tours!
+Just hop on the train to Balloch; from there, it’s all aboard the Loch Lomond boat tours!

 Enjoy a Boat Ride on Loch Lomond